Sessions v. Morales-Santana

 Sessions v.
-Morales-Santana, 582 U.S. 47 (2017), was a United States Supreme Court case that challenged the difference in physical presence requirements between unwed mothers and fathers when transferring citizenship to foreign-born children in the Immigration and Nationality Act (INA).
-Unwed fathers had longer physical presence requirements than unwed mothers in regards to being able to transfer derivative citizenship.
-In an eight to zero decision, the court found that the difference in physical presence requirements violated the equal protection clause and due process for unwed fathers and mothers.
+Morales-Santana, 582 U.S. 47 (2017), was a United States Supreme Court case that challenged the difference in physical presence requirements in the Immigration and Nationality Act (INA) for unwed mothers and fathers when acquiring citizenship for a child born in a foreign country.
+Unwed fathers had longer physical presence requirements than unwed mothers in regards to being able to convey derivative citizenship.
+In an eight to zero decision, the court found that the difference in physical presence requirements violated the equal protection clause and due process.
 Justice Thomas wrote a concurring opinion.
 The case had implications for Congress's plenary power over immigration and the issue of statelessness.

 Background

 The case involves the deportation of Luis Ramon Morales-Santana, who claims birthright citizenship through his father.
 The government challenges this by arguing that his father did not meet the physical presence requirement necessary to pass citizenship from an unwed U.S. citizen father to his child.
 The case involves a challenge to 8 U.S.C. §§ 1401 and 1409 which set the physical presence requirements for derivative citizenship.

 Luis Ramon Morales-Santana was born in the Dominican Republic in 1962 to José Morales, who was a citizen of the United States, and a Dominican woman who was not.
 José Morales moved to the Dominican Republic 20 days before his 19th birthday, which failed the physical presence requirement that would allow him to transfer citizenship to his children.
 The physical presence requirement said that unwed U.S. citizen fathers had to have lived for 10 years in the United States, and five of those years had to occur after age 14.
 This has since been changed to 5 years, with 2 years after age 14.
 José Morales eventually marries Morales-Santana's mother, claims Morales-Santana as his child on the birth certificate, and moves with him to the United States.
 José Morales died in 1976, but Morales-Santana continued to live in New York.

-Morales-Santana in 2000, subject to deportation due to multiple criminal convictions.
+In 2000, Morales-Santana was subject to deportation due to multiple criminal convictions.
 The government claimed that because his father did not meet the five-year presence requirement, Morales-Santana is not a U.S. citizen.
 Morales-Santana challenges this by saying that the difference in physical presence requirements violates the equal protection guarantee in the Constitution.
 He is not arguing that his right to equal protection was violated, but rather his father's right to equal protection.
 The Board of Immigration Appeals (BIA) denied this appeal, and the Second Circuit then reversed the decision and applied the shorter requirement for unwed U.S. citizen mothers as the remedy.